 WorkSmart is a workplace productivity monitoring and analysis tool that provides management with useful insights.
 It is used company-wide to measure the productivity, focus, and intensity of each skilled professional.
 Managers can use these insights to craft a corrective plan and provide coaching during daily Check-in Chats.

-While the practices of employee surveillance and activity analysis are beneficial for management, they can have some adverse effects on the employees.
-Some of these adverse implications of workplace monitoring include influencing employee motivation and satisfaction levels and damaging the trust that an employee might have with the managerial leadership of the organization.
+As Internet of Things and Big Data become more and more common they are likely to pressure companies to err toward the collection of ever more information about employee performance.
+For this reason, it is critical that organizations recognize that there are also downsides to these programs that need to be taken into account.
+While the practices of employee surveillance and analysis can be beneficial from a management perspective, they can have some adverse effects on the employees.
+Some of the adverse impacts reported to emerge from workplace monitoring programs include influencing employee motivation and satisfaction levels and damaging the trust that an employee might have with the managerial leadership of the organization.
 Employees may view these practices as an attempt to control and limit their freedom and workplace independence.
-It can also cause a downfall in performance and productivity as they may not be able to effectively perform their job responsibilities.